matteobecchi/timeseries_analysis/README.md

 * An **optional** parameter, `bins`, the number of bins used to compute histograms.
 This should be used only if all the fits fail with the automatic binning.

 ## Output
+The algorithm will attempt to perform the clustering on the input data, using different `t_smooth` (from 1 frame, i.e no smoothing, to 10 frames) and different `tau_window` (spaced logarithmically between 2 frames and the entire trajectory length).
+The output of this analysis will be saved in the files `number_of_states.txt` and `fraction_0.txt`, containing respectively the number of states identified and the fraction of unclassified data points for each choice of `tau_window` and `t_smooth`.
+Finally, the output ois summarized in the figure `Time_resolution_analysis.png`.

+Then, the analysis with the selected values of `tau_window` and `t_smooth` (the ones specified in `input_parameters.txt`) will be performed, and all the detailes outputed.
 The output figures will be saved in the folder `output_figures`.
 The file `final_tresholds.txt` contains the list of the tresholds between states.
 The file `final_states.txt` contains the list of the states, for which central value, width and relevance are listed.
 The file `states_output.txt` contains information about the recursive fitting procedure, useful for debugging.
-The files `all_cluster_IDs_gro.dat` and `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
+The file `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
 Altough, they are not easy to use.
 Maybe this will be improved.
 Sorry.
-The figure `Time_resolution_analysis.png` shows the number of identified states as a function of `tau_window`, averaged over different `t_smooth`.

 ## Required Python 3 packages
 `matplotlib`, `numpy`, `os`, `plotly`, `scipy`, `seaborn`, `sys`.